-CPI provides direct services to children and adults with developmental disabilities, adults with brain injuries, and at-risk youth.
+Community Partnerships, Inc.(CPI) provides direct services to children and adults with developmental disabilities, adults with brain injuries, and adults with mental illnesses and/or substance use disorders.
 The CPI team is made up of experienced therapists, job coaches, case managers, and other professionals.

 The impact of CPI’s work is far-reaching, helping to shape local economies, workforces, and communities in Wake, Durham, Forsyth, Mecklenburg, and Pitt Counties.

-Over 250 people with intellectual/developmental disabilities, mental illnesses, and/or substance abuse issues either searched for, found, or maintained competitive-wage jobs in Wake and Durham County.
+- Nearly 230 people with intellectual/developmental disabilities, mental illnesses, and/or substance use issues either searched for, found, or maintained competitive-wage jobs in Wake and Durham County.

-Over 300 people with intellectual/developmental disabilities found needed medical care, housing, transportation, educational services, and other community resources—services that helped them live more independently.
+- Over 340 people with intellectual/developmental disabilities and traumatic brain injuries found needed medical care, housing, transportation, educational services, and other community resources—services that helped them live more independently.

 - Over 120 adults with brain injuries received cognitive rehabilitation, counseling, and employment services to help them re-enter the workforce.